michwii/swagger-inputs-validator/README.md

 ###About

-Lightweight Express middleware that allows the parameter validations coming to your routes.
+Lightweight Express middleware that controls your incoming requests.
+It will reject all requests that do not respect the requirements writen in your swagger.

+So far, the middleware is able to control the parameters present in : req.query req.params req.body req.headers

 You have two ways of using this middleware :
 Control all the requests by using an application middleware